Team Wanderlust | 26 July 2023

 The Emerald Isle has long been home to novelists, poets and songwriters.
 Joyce, Yeats, Wilde and Beckett all called Ireland home, as well as songwriters Van Morrison, Phil Lynott and Bono.
 Both the Republic’s capital and largest city, Dublin has been a cultural hub for centuries.

-After that, you can catch the end of the Dublin Theatre Festival, which runs from late September to 14 October.
-If that wasn’t enough, there’s the Bram Stoker Festival, celebrating the spooky and supernatural from 25 to 28 October.
+After that, you can catch the end of the Dublin Theatre Festival, which runs from late September into October.
+If that wasn’t enough, there’s the Bram Stoker Festival, celebrating the spooky and supernatural at the end of the month.

-October's the month to get yourself to the city.
+October's the month to get this city to yourself.
 As James Joyce writes: "Real adventures… do not happen to people who remain at home: they must be sought abroad."

 If you’re willing to embrace autumn, rather than fight it, then travel to Japan’s Kanto region to see some spectacularly colourful leaves.